HyDevelop/VeracrossAnalyzer.SDK/README.md

 * Get a list of all the assignments in a course.
 * Get the list of messages, or notifications.
 * Get the list of calendar events in between dates.
+* Supports both legacy apis on `portals.veracross.com` and new apis on `portals-app.veracross.com`.

 **Note**: Currently, this SDK library only works for St. John's with single-sign-on, because logging in directly to Veracross would require an authenticity token from Recaptcha.